We recognise that your pet is very much part of your family and with this in mind we have a selection of pet friendly motorhomes available to hire.

-With the addition of our pet friendly hire motorhome in 2016, we have put together some helpful information to make sure your pet has just as good a holiday as you do!
+With the addition of our pet friendly hire motorhomes we have put together some helpful information to make sure your pet has just as good a holiday as you do!

-With a motorhome being a different experience and environment, even for most humans, remember your pet will also be out their comfort zone!
+With a motorhome being a different environment and experience, even for most humans, remember your pet will be out their comfort zone!
 This may also be the case if your pet isn’t used to being able to roam freely in large open space or close to wildlife and nature.

 It’s a good idea to have a few walks in countryside close to home to give them the opportunity to get used to the exciting sights, sounds and smells of somewhere new.

 In Scotland dogs must be kept under control near livestock.
-Also to avoid disturbing breeding birds, keep dogs on a short lead between April and July in areas such as moorland, forest, grassland, loch shores and the seashore.
+To avoid disturbing breeding birds, keep dogs on a short lead between April and July in areas such as moorland, forest, grassland, loch shores and the seashore.

-During holiday health care - A tick removal tool is really useful to bring along, certain times of the year in the Highlands ticks are in abundance.
-If you are packing a few first aid bits for yourselves, (although there is a basic first aid kit in the van) remember to put a few bits together for your companion!
+During holiday health care - A tick removal tool is really useful to bring along, because at certain times of the year in the Highlands ticks are in abundance.
+You can purchase a tick removal tool from Highland Campers via your booking form or when you arrive.
+If you are packing a few first aid bits for yourselves, (although there is a basic first aid kit in the van) remember to put a few pieces together for your companion!

 Make sure to pack some toys, don’t forget their favourite one!
 This keeps some things familiar to them.

-We have a pet bed available for your use, but make sure to bring along their bedding so they have a familiar safe place they can settle and sleep well!
+We have some pet beds available for customers to borrow if needed, but make sure to bring along their bedding so they have a familiar safe place they can settle and sleep well!
 They will need it with all the new adventures they will be going on!

 As always, it is extremely good practice to make sure that you clean up after your dog.
-Just because you're maybe in less populated land, don’t forget to bag it and bin it!
+Just because you're maybe in a less populated landscape, don’t forget to bag it and bin it!

 We have a good range of leaflets and brochures available to help you enjoy your holiday and guide you on how to follow the Scottish outdoor codes.
 If you wish to look at this before your holiday the link to this information is HERE